 6 Tips and Tricks for Finding the Right Contractor

-• What experience do you have with this type of project?
+• Do you have experience with this type of project?
+Not all contractors specialize in the same things.

 Explore options first and foremost!
 Ideally, you could collect at least three different quotes from different contractors.
 Start with recommendations via friends and family.
 You can also compare contractor profiles online, and request pictures and references from their previous projects.